Tools for Building A Strong Communal Foundation

 Friday Evenings- Shabbat Dinner 730pm

-The group shall pick one day per week that is group deep cleaning for 30mins-1 hr inside The Coop.
-The rest of the day-to-day cleaning will be chip-in and do your part with keeping the flow of tidiness throughout The Coop.
+The group shall pick one day per week that is group deep cleaning for 30mins-1 hr inside The Coop OR come up with an alternative plan to deep clean the communal spaces.
+The rest of the day-to-day cleaning will be chip-in and do your part with keeping the flow of tidiness, dishes and sweeping throughout The Coop.

 Living so close with others means we can share germs and parasites that make us sick.
 Because those living here work with the soil and animals daily that means we are at a higher risk for parasite contraction.
 It's natural and normal but we can maximize our health if we:

-If you feel you are getting ill, let Stephanie know and she will have some herbal remedies to help your body get through it quickly.
+If you feel you are getting ill, let Stephanie know and she will have some herbal remedies to help your body get through it quickly, if you like.

 This is a great read on parasites: